 Clients may not know how many filters there are, if any, and what they do.
 They may only know if an event has been filtered on return of XFilterEvent.
 Clients should discard filtered events.

 To filter an event, use XFilterEvent.

+'''

-''' Bool XFilterEvent( event, w);
+Bool XFilterEvent(event, w);

+'''

-event Specifies the (Ev.
+event Specifies the event to filter.